osakared/apc-key-25-bitwig/README.md

 ### Issues:

+* Doesn't properly support multiple sends (just goes with the first send, if it even exists)
 * Color/blinking in scene launch buttons doesn't work (the right callbacks don't seem to exist; contact Bitwig about this)
 * Representing about to stop (blinking amber) and about to record (blinking red) doesn't work.
 Can't find the right callbacks (if they exist) for this either.